wp-plugins/alo-easymail/readme.txt

 = 2.4.13 =
 Capability settings changed: you have to go to Newsletters → Settings → tab Permissions and update settings

+= 2.4.14 =
+Fixed a bug about sending to more than one mailing list.